cnr-ibba/IMAGE-ansible/README.md

 ### Configure ssmtp

-You can configure *ssmtp* to send mail using an external email address:
+You can configure *ssmtp* to send mail using an external email address.
+This is configured for the production servers:

 ```
 $ ansible-playbook --limit production playbooks/ssmtp.yml